Posted: January 24, 2022 / Last updated: August 25, 2023

 What are you getting out of it as instructors?

-What we get out of it, is a sandbox to continue to design the education system.
+As educators, the most important we get out of it is a sandbox to continue to design the education system.
 Our students are the lifeblood of the program.
 Without them, there is no purpose.
 They are the live feedback we need to improve and learn even more.

-The designers we train – will get out there and design better interfaces, objects, and systems that will all get to enjoy and learn from.
+The designers we train – will get out there and design better interfaces, objects, and systems that we will all enjoy and learn from.

-As course creators, we’ll be meeting and working with many of our heroes and getting to learn from them as we build new parts of the course.
-So – it allows us to perpetually go to school as well.
+As course creators, we’ll be meeting and working with many of our heroes and learning from them as we build new parts of the course.
+So, it allows us to perpetually go to school as well.